HTBalazs/nauticle/README.md

 - Implementation of matrix-logarithm function ("logm").
 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
 - Extension of position field for symmetric boundary conditions in SPH operators.
-- Change configuration file type from XML to YAML for better readibility.
+- Change configuration file type from XML to YAML for better readability.

 # License #